aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 contacts for your custom cloud.
 :::

--   If you want to use the GCP or Azure cloud providers, request the Aiven team to create the cloud.
+-   To use the GCP or Azure cloud providers, request the Aiven team to create the cloud.

 ## Limitations {#byoc-limitations}

 -   You need at least the Priority tier of Aiven support services to be eligible for activating BYOC.
--   If you want to build your custom cloud with a cloud provider other than AWS, you need to request it as detailed in [Enable bring your own cloud (BYOC) with Aiven](/docs/platform/howto/byoc/enable-byoc) and follow up with the Aiven team.
+-   To build your custom cloud with a cloud provider other than AWS, you need to request it as detailed in [Enable bring your own cloud (BYOC) with Aiven](/docs/platform/howto/byoc/enable-byoc) and follow up with the Aiven team.
 -   BYOC is supported with the